- All villas

 Non Refundable Administration Fees that have been charged would not form part of the package price and would not be refunded.

 In accordance with EU Directive – (EC) No. 2111/2005, article 9, we are required to bring your attention the existence of a 'community list', which contains details of air carriers that are subject to an operating ban with in the EU Community.

 The community list is available for inspection at http://ec.europa.eu/transport/air-ban/list_en.htm

 In accordance with EU regulations, we are required to advise you of the actual carrier operating your flight/connecting flight/transfer.
 Any changes to the actual airline after you have received your tickets will be notified to you as soon as possible and in all cases at check-in or at the boarding gate.
 Such change is deemed a minor change.
-Other examples of minor changes include alteration of your outward/return flights by less than 12 hours, changes to aircraft type, change of accommodation to another of the same standard.
+Other examples of minor changes include alteration of your outward/return flights by less than 12 hours, change of departure/arrival airport to alternative in the same city/US state, changes to aircraft type, change of accommodation to another of the same standard.